-- 1. For 2013/ 2014 In comparison to previous years the expenditure for 'Fundraising' did increase, primarily the cost to enter the Spartan Race £1,075 - For 2013/ 2014 In comparison to previous year the cost for the Summer Camp did increase, this figure included the cost of the group from the Frenchay after Burns [FAB] club, Bristol who attended the SBCC camp - £1360 was reimbursed - 3.
+- For 2013/ 2014 In comparison to previous years the expenditure for 'Fundraising' did increase, primarily the cost to enter the Spartan Race - £1,075 - 2.
+For 2013/2014 In comparison to previous year the cost for the Summer Camp did increase, this figure included the cost of the group from the Frenchay after Burns [FAB] club, Bristol who attended the SBCC camp £1360 was reimbursed - 3.
 For 2013/2014 The slight increase in costs for the Families Weekend was due to travel costs for the families who were unable to make their own way to the centre. - 4.
 For 2014/2015 Increase due to having arranged a visit to Edinburgh and a pantomime and subsequent transport costs - 5.
 For 2014/2015 £1500 of the amount was reimbursed deposit for venue Fundraising ball cancelled - 6.
 For 2014/2015 The cost for the Young Adult Volunteers to attend the weekend in England, was reimbursed by DANS fund. - 7.
-For 2015/2016 Unfortunately the Summer Party had to be cancelled due to too few numbers wishing to attend, the deposit for the venue hire and magician were refundable. - 8.
-For 2015/2016 The volunteers decided once again to cover the catering, which does keep the cost to attend down.
+For 2015/ 2016 Unfortunately the Summer Party had to be cancelled due to too few numbers wishing to attend, the deposit for the venue hire and magician were refundable. - 8.
+For 2015/ 2016 The volunteers decided once again to cover the catering, which does keep the cost to attend down.
 Increased costs to cover increased numbers attending, additional activities and increased travel costs. - 9.
 In 2016, the decision was made to arrange a Families Activity weekend at the Centre in Ardentinny.
 This would allow more families to attend.
 The weekend did prove a massive success but in comparison to the cost of the Family weekend at Blythe Bridge the cost dramatically increased.
-Future events will be dependent on the funds available.
+Future events will be dependent on the funds available. - 10.
+For 2017/2018 A family reside in Inverness and on occasions found it difficult to travel to organised family event[s], a decision was made that the cost to attend a pantomime in Inverness should be covered. - 11.
+For 2017/2018 In comparison to the previous two years the cost for fundraising activities did increase, the figure included the charity registration and admin cost [£820] for the individuals taking part in the Parachute Jump fundraising event. - 12.
+For 2017/ 2018 The increased expenditure was for the Chair to attend the British Burns Association [BBA] Conference in April and Special Interest Group meeting in June.